pkerpedjiev/emptypipes/_posts/2017-05-25-webpack-npm-link-external-dependencies.md

       }
 ```

-This concluded the process of making the library (Bar) use externals while the
+And it worked!
+Foo now includes Bar while Bar expects React, ReactDOM,
-application (Foo) includes the library and having it all built using Webpack 2.
-For
+ReactBootstrap and PIXI.js to be defined externally.
+For completeness, here is
-those interested, here is the entire webpack.js file:
+the entire webpack.js file:

 ```javascript
 var path = require('path');